JayBazuzi/Mobbing-Pattern-Language/README.md

 Sometimes mobs could be more successful but don't see what they might change.

+You should also check out the Mob Programming Role Playing Game: https://github.com/willemlarsen/mobprogrammingrpg

 # Make it better

 What in here is unclear?
 What looks wrong?
 What is missing?